mlanza/logseq-style-carousel/README.md

 Buttons can be added, removed or reconfigured as desired.  *Toggling to-do visibility wasn't meant to be the sole purpose of this plugin.*  Rather this feature provides an example of what's possible.
 The purpose is to allow you to configure buttons which conditionally find and style content in whatever manner you dream up.

+## IMPORTANT

+The _current implementation fails_ when installed from the marketplace due to cross-origin iframe issues caused by the call to `top.document` in [index.js](index.js).
+Until I solve this you will be better served to install it as described under Manual Installation.

+If you have any ideas, feel free to reach out.

 ## Configurable Settings

 Define one or more `buttons` with the following properties: